Climax Blues Band: History

 For Rich Man (November 1972; produced by American Richard Gottehrer and their very first to chart in the lower reaches of the US charts) in 1972 the band had settled into a permanent grouping, which remained stable for a decade, until 1982, comprising Colin Cooper (saxes, harmonica, clarinet, rhythm guitar and vocals), Peter Haycock (guitars, bass and vocals), Derek Holt (bass, keyboards and vocals) and John Cuffley (drums, percussion).

 During the autumn of 1972, a chance meeting with up and coming mover and shaker Miles Copeland III led to the group hiring him to look after them when their original manager, Pete Riley, resigned.
-Copeland was instrumental in bringing them over to tour the U.S. for the first of many times in May 1973.
+Copeland was instrumental in bringing them over to tour the US for the first of many times in May 1973.

-Also in 1972, the group signed to Sire Records (who had already been releasing their records in the U.S. since their second LP in 1969), distributed by Polydor, and albums issued in the 1970s saw them moving away from the blues somewhat to also incorporate funk and album-oriented rock (AOR) influences.
-Their 70s albums include: FM/Live (October 1973), a double set recorded at a July 1, 1973 concert at the Academy of Music in New York, and the studio LPs Sense of Direction (May 1974), Stamp Album (August 1975) and Gold Plated (October 1976), featuring the 1977 hit single "Couldn't Get It Right".
+Also in 1972, the group signed to Sire Records (who had already been releasing their records in the US since their second LP in 1969), distributed by Polydor, and albums issued in the 1970s saw them moving away from the blues somewhat to also incorporate funk and album-oriented rock (AOR) influences.
+Their 70s albums include: FM/Live (October 1973), a double set recorded at a 1 July 1973, concert at the Academy of Music in New York, and the studio LPs Sense of Direction (May 1974), Stamp Album (August 1975) and Gold Plated (October 1976), featuring the 1977 hit single "Couldn't Get It Right".
 The latter two albums were handled through their manager Miles Copeland's BTM label in the UK.
 But Copeland and the band would sever ties by 1977 and the group's label Sire Records became a subsidiary of Warner Bros. that same year.
 Copeland then sued the band but both parties quickly settled out of court for £100,000.

 In the 1970s, the band's concerts in the US were attended by up to 20,000 people.

 A previously unknown recording of a live performance was later released as Climax Blues Band/World Tour 1976 by the Major League Productions (MLP) record label.

 Original member Richard Jones returned in early 1975 after finishing college and played on Stamp Album.
 He handled keyboards, guitar and switched with Holt on bass.
 But he left again by 1977.

 In May 1977 keyboardist Peter Filleul (who had met the band the previous year while playing with an outfit called East of Eden) joined just before the group set off on a US tour.
 And the band released the album Shine On in April 1978.